-Universal old-age basic pension (earnings tested):

-70,896 kroner a year is paid to unmarried, married, or cohabiting pensioners with at least 40 years of residence in Denmark before the pensionable age.
+Universal old-age basic pension (Folkepension, earnings tested): 72,756 kroner a year is paid to unmarried, married, or cohabiting pensioners with at least 40 years of residence in Denmark before the normal retirement age.

 Partial pension: The pension is proportionally reduced according to the number of years of residence in Denmark before the pensionable age.
 Universal old-age pension supplement (income tested):

-73,644 kroner a year is paid for an unmarried pensioner; 35,592 kroner a year for a married or cohabitating pensioner.
+76,788 kroner a year is paid for an unmarried pensioner; 37,632 kroner a year for a married or cohabitating pensioner.

-Income test: The supplement is reduced by 32% for annual income over 66,500 kroner for unmarried persons (133,400 if married or cohabiting) up to 301,200 kroner.
+Income test: The supplement is reduced by 32% for annual income over 68,400 kroner for unmarried persons (137,300 if married or cohabiting), up to 310,000 kroner.

-Deferred universal old-age pension (basic and supplement): May be deferred for up to ten years.
-The pension is increased for each month of deferral.
+Deferred universal old-age pension (basic and supplement): The pension is increased for each month of deferral.
 The increment for deferring the pension for a year is based on the ratio of the period of deferral to the average life expectancy at the time the pension is taken.

 ATP pension: The amount paid is based on the insured's length of coverage and the number of contributions paid.
-The amount depends on how long the person concerned was covered by the scheme and on the amount paid in contributions

-The maximum annual pension is approximately 25.000 kroner.
+The maximum annual pension is approximately 25,000 kroner.